-A permission letter for an event may be written by a business firm, sports club, school, or an association that wants to use property owned by another individual to host their event.
-The letter is usually written before any preparations, such as advertising, brochure printing, etc., are made.
+It may be written by a business firm, sports club, school, or association that wants to use property owned by another individual to host their event.
+The permission letter is usually written before any preparations, such as advertising, brochure printing, etc., are made.

-The permission letter for an event aims at obtaining prior approval from the landowner/property owner, such that they are on record if the event will be hosted on their property.
+This letter aims at obtaining prior approval from the landowner/property owner, such that they are on record if the event will be hosted on their property.
 Seeking official permission before using a piece of property as a venue for your event is essential because it helps prevent any unnecessary legal claims such as trespassing lawsuits that may arise in the process.

 This article provides a comprehensive guide on writing an effective permission letter to host an event, including formatting the letter and standard writing tips and best practices.